 WHAT IT MEANS TO FOLLOW CHRIST IN MALI: During the 2012 civil war, believers fled to the south as extremist groups in the north sought to create an Islamic state.
 Churches and pastors’ homes were destroyed, but believers were usually not otherwise harmed.
 Christian converts from Islam face harassment from family members and society.
 There are open and active churches in the north, but some believers are leaving for the south as the situation worsens.
 One pastor was forced to leave after receiving several significant death threats; his wife is still dealing with related trauma.
 A few evangelists have been imprisoned for short periods after being accused of proselytizing.

-ACCESS TO BIBLES: It is difficult to access Bibles.
+ACCESS TO BIBLES: It is difficult to obtain Bibles.

-VOM WORK: VOM provides Bibles, pastor training and safe houses for persecuted Christians.
+VOM WORK: VOM provides Bibles, pastor training and relocation for persecuted Christians.